AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-intelligent-alerts/intellligent-alerts.md

   </tr>
   <tr>
    <td colname="col1"> <p><b>Q: Can I get a table of the “expected values” that comprise the dotted line, or some sort of output of what those values are? </b> </p> </td>
-   <td colname="col2"> <p>Not in Workspace, but you can in Report Builder (see this video on <a href="https://www.youtube.com/watch?v=-a-8W6GQZnU" format="https" scope="external"> Anomaly Detection in Report Builder </a>). </p> <p>Keep in mind that Report Builder uses less sophisticated anomaly detection methods.
-It uses a fixed 30-day training period, fixed 95% interval, and is similar to <a href="https://marketing.adobe.com/resources/help/en_US/reference/anomaly.html" format="html" scope="external"> Reports &amp; Analytics anomaly detection </a>. </p> </td>
+   <td colname="col2"> <p>Not in Workspace, but you can in Report Builder (see this video on <a href="https://www.youtube.com/watch?v=-a-8W6GQZnU"  > Anomaly Detection in Report Builder </a>). </p> <p>Keep in mind that Report Builder uses less sophisticated anomaly detection methods.
+It uses a fixed 30-day training period, fixed 95% interval, and is similar to <a href="https://marketing.adobe.com/resources/help/en_US/reference/anomaly.html" format="html" > Reports &amp; Analytics anomaly detection </a>. </p> </td>
   </tr>
  </tbody>
 </table>